 In the second example, you granting a few minutes of your time would be made out to be a big deal.
 You’d feel as if this article took your position of power into consideration.
 You’d be made to feel as though you’d be granting some of your time, rather than being requested to spend it.

 Assume Good Deeds Are Being Done by Them When No One’s Looking

 People who hold authority in the professional world tend to be busy.
-When speaking with them, you’ll likely have a short window to converse.
+When speaking with them, you’ll likely have a short window of time to converse.
 In casual conversation, you’ll ask them how they are, they’ll ask you how your day’s going, and you’ll both go on your separate ways.
 As they go on their way and you go on yours, neither of you will know exactly what the other would be up to next.
 They may shuffle off to the nearest bathroom, or may join a meeting to sign off on an important company-wide decision.

 Make an assumption that these individuals are always up to something good, even if they’re not.
 Assume they are busy working, assume they are busy improving the company you work for, and assume that they’ve done a lot thus far in the day.